Stephen Fuhr: Member of Parliament (2015–2019)

 candidate, returning the riding to Conservative control.

 Return to politics (2025–present)

-On March 21, 2025, Fuhr was acclaimed as the Liberal candidate for the newly restructured Kelowna—Lake Country riding for the forthcoming federal election.
+On March 21, 2025, Fuhr was acclaimed as the Liberal candidate for the newly restructured Kelowna riding for the forthcoming federal election.
 Speaking about his decision to return to politics, Fuhr cited the turmoil that has ensued in the Canada–U.S. relationship following the 2024 United States presidential election.
 He described the national situation as an "all hands on deck moment for the country".
-On April 29, 2025, Fuhr was elected as the member of Parliament for the Kelowna riding, returning to the House of Commons.
-Shortly thereafter, On May 13, 2025, Fuhr was appointed Secretary of State for Defence Procurement, a role in which he is tasked with overseeing military acquisitions and ensuring the Canadian Armed Forces are adequately equipped to meet national and international commitments.
+On April 29, 2025, Fuhr was elected in the Kelowna riding, returning to the House of Commons as a member of the 45th Canadian Parliament.

+On May 13, 2025, Fuhr was appointed Secretary of State for Defence Procurement, a role in which he is tasked with overseeing military acquisitions and ensuring the Canadian Armed Forces are adequately equipped to meet national and international commitments.

+While in that role Fuhr has been responsible for the procurement of: